douglangille/darkling-whim/_pages/now.md

 Current Creative Focus
 ----------------------

-I'm currently engaged in a deep-dive writing sprint on my novel, **Haley's War**.
-It's a zombie-apocalypse story with an emphasis on the psychological resilience required to rebuild a shattered world.
-It's demanding, but rewarding work.
+For 2026, I am committed to publishing a piece of short fiction every week.
+Sometimes this will be new work; other times, it will be a revisit of an older piece with a red pen and fresh eyes.

-My short fiction---the pieces I publish on this site---remain my creative "workout."
-They are done entirely by hand, with **no AI involvement**.
-This deliberate restriction is essential for my craft; it gives me the reps I need in story structure, voice, and pacing, keeping the human creative muscles sharp.
+My short fiction, the pieces I publish on this site, remains my creative "workout."
+These stories are drafted entirely by hand, with **no AI involvement**.
+This deliberate restriction is essential to my craft; it gives me the reps I need in story structure, voice, and pacing, keeping my creative muscles sharp.

+I do use AI for spelling and grammar line-edits, as well as for critiques to help hone my skills.

+I may or may not listen to its opinions.

 Technical & Workflow Experiments
 --------------------------------